 Ideally, my dog should have no categories placed on him, but more familiarly, he could just be a black formation of essences from nature placed in front of me.
-Distinction inhibits us from seeing the true essence of a chair, a pen, a demotion, an “A.” In fact, everything would be the same, or one, if nature was relieved from prying eyes.
+Distinction inhibits us from seeing the true essence of a chair, a pen, a demotion, an “X.” In fact, everything would be the same, or one, if nature were relieved from prying eyes.
 So following the Tao, the harmonious action between man and nature, Zhuangzi urges that people rid themselves of the boundaries of preconception, preference, fixed form, and social obligations so that people may truly perceive the world.
 In effect this would be called “making all things equal.”

 “Tzu-yu said, ‘By the piping of earth, then, you mean simply [the sound of] these hollows, and by the piping of man [the sound of] flutes and whistles.
 But may I ask about the piping of Heaven?’

 Tzu-ch’i said, ‘Blowing on the ten thousand things in a different way, so that each can be itself – all take what they want for themselves, but who does the sounding?’”

 Source: The Complete Works of Zhuangzi (Terebess Asia Online)

 Because distinction is gone, a free mind lets a man wander aimlessly, not allowing “likes or dislikes to get in and do him harm.
 He just lets things be the way they are and doesn’t try to help life along.”
 This is Contentedness, the ultimate state of the perfect man.